 For new construction projects, the methods and steps are similar. *Be sure to consult with your architect, local building dept and general contractor for the technical details of your specific project.
 These photos are shown for general reference only.

-AFTER PHOTO: The completed Spanish bedroom entrance remodel.
+AFTER PHOTO: The completed Spanish bedroom entrance remodel includes a large Spanish Colonial Revival iron chandelier.
 Please scroll the dozens of photos below, to learn more about how you can accomplish a similar, stunning result.

 What Are Plaster Registers, and Where Can They Be Installed?

-Plaster registers are custom fabricated, decorative HVAC vent covers.
-They are an upscale alternative to standard duct air vent covers you can purchase on Amazon.
+Plaster registers are thick custom fabricated, decorative HVAC vent covers.
+Typically, they are 1.50″ thick.
+An upscale alternative to standard duct air vent covers you can purchase on Amazon.
 They are fabricated by first casting a special formulated plaster as a “block”.
 The perforated design that creates the vent is cut into the block panel using a CNC waterjet.

 Almost any design can be cut into a panel of plaster, provided they are first approved by the manufacturer, who will analyze the structural viability of your design.